The Lingual Cycle and Seasons of Selfhood

 Trading Tongues

-While Yorùbá struggled to exist in my domestic sphere, the public domain was governed by an ideology that prioritized ‘modern foreign languages’ for social mobility, meaning mainstream support for non-European home or heritage languages was sparse.
-Into this perceived vacuum of bilingualism first stepped French.
-I began learning alone at age eight, reciting the same conversations from a cassette gifted to me as perhaps a forward-looking aspirational gesture of an elder.
-Day after day, I was enraptured by the phonemes of the foreign as I forgot how to sound out the ones I was born into.
-In primary school, I wrote how “j’habite à Londres”, and asked my pen friend whether she “aime la musique pop aussi”.
-Then, at age twelve, the rhotic trills of Spanish caught my attention.
-I abandoned my beloved French because Madame’s classes had become little more than a series of subjunctive conjugations, but this new language felt expansive, worldly, and full of possibility.
-My continued pursuit of Spanish at the university level was more than an academic elective; it was the catalyst for my first major lifestyle shift.
-In 2012, I left home and moved to Spain, seeking new experiences and opportunities.
-The sociological model of investment (Norton, 2000; Darwin & Norton, 2015) explains how my investment in Spanish was the outcome of perceived symbolic capital, mobility, cosmopolitanism, and a sense of belonging that felt denied to me in the UK.
-I sought to join an imagined community of the Spanish-speaking world that seemed more vibrant and accessible than the heritage I had been made to feel ashamed of.
+Things shifted slightly in secondary school when age twelve, the trilling rhotics of Spanish caught my attention.
+I abandoned my beloved French because Madame’s classes had become little more than a series of subjunctive conjugations.
+However, this new language felt expansive, worldly, and full of possibility.
+My continued pursuit of Spanish education, even at university alongside my Politics degree, was more than a supplementary elective; it was the catalyst for my first major lifestyle shift.
+In 2012, I left home and bought a one-way ticket to Spain, seeking new experiences and opportunities.
+My investment (Norton, 2000; Darwin & Norton, 2015) in Spanish was the outcome of perceived symbolic capital, mobility, cosmopolitanism, and a sense of belonging that felt denied in the UK.
+I sought to join an imagined community of the Spanish-speaking world that seemed more vibrant and accessible than the heritage I had silenced.

-However, a moment arrived that revealed how deeply the newly invited guest had settled into a place where, despite my fervent pursuit of it, I believed it did not belong.
+However, a moment arrived that revealed how deeply the new guest had settled into a place where, despite my fervent pursuit of it, I believed it did not belong.
 When on the phone with my mum, she asked how my Spanish skills were coming along, given that I spent most of my days teaching English:

 Kúnmi: Yeah, it’s going well